wpengine/atlas-content-modeler/docs/end-of-life/index.md

 #  End of Life info for Atlas Content Modeler

 Atlas Content Modeler (ACM) is now in an end-of-life phase.
 During this phase, ACM will only receive updates for critical bugs and security issues.
 ACM will no longer receive updates or support as of September 15, 2024.
+After this period, the GitHub repo and the listing on wordpress.org will be archived.

 ## Recommended replacement
 We recommend you move your site to Advanced Custom Fields (ACF) before ACM's final shutdown date.
 ACF supports the Custom Post Types, Field Groups, and Custom Taxonomies necessary to replace ACM's functionality.